British Airways Flight 38: Aftermath

+It was held up by a multitude of hydraulic jacks, lifted by cranes, lowered onto remote-controlled, wheeled long flatbed platforms, towed off the runway and then brought over to the BA maintenance area, parked on the apron just outside of a nearby hangar, where it stayed derelict for storage while the AAIB investigation concluded, in case if they needed the hull for tests, 500 metres from the crash site.
+The tail fin was dismantled and removed as it was rocking the hull on gusty days, placed onto the ground and painted white, in addition to the identifying marking and livery titles painted over as the top-half of the fuselage was barely visible over the surrounding fencing.
+After assessment of the damage and repair costs, the aircraft was deemed to be damaged beyond economic repair (despite still being largely intact) and written off by the insurers in the summer of 2008, becoming the first Boeing 777 hull loss in history.
+The hulk of G-YMMM was cut up into three pieces, and in the early spring of 2009, a year after the incident, the plane was trucked out of Heathrow to the scrapyard, where it was broken up and scrapped.
+The dismantling and disposal was handled by Air Salvage International, based in Kemble.

 During a press conference the day after the accident, Captain Peter Burkill said that he would not be publicly commenting on the cause of the incident while the AAIB investigation was in progress.
 He revealed that Senior First Officer John Coward was flying the aircraft, and that First Officer Conor Magenis was also present on the flight deck at the time of the accident.
 Coward was more forthcoming in a later interview, stating: "As the final approach started I became aware that there was no power ... suddenly there was nothing from any of the engines, and the plane started to glide."